swaggyerror/Instant-Discord-Roblox-Link-Joiner/README.md

    **THEN:**

    Open the Vencord Folder created on your desktop, Open the src folder, and create a new folder.
 Call it "userplugins".
 If you already have this folder you do not need to do it.
-   Inside of the userplugins folder, place the InstantRobloxJoin folder that you downloaded from this page.
+   Inside of the userplugins folder, Download and Place the InstantRobloxJoin folder inside the userplugins folder.

    Go back to your terminal and type:
    * cd Vencord